 Expect the Unexpected in Orlando Neighborhoods

 What’s more, the Main Street America-accredited Orlando Main Streets program makes it a snap to track down eclectic neighborhoods that are worth your attention, with a focus on distinct areas that stretch from Orlando International Airport (MCO) to downtown Orlando and beyond.
-While intriguing neighboring cities aren’t included in Orlando Main Streets, they’re also easy to find, with most being located no more than 30 minutes from downtown Orlando.
+While intriguing neighboring cities aren’t included in Orlando Main Streets, they’re also easy to find, with most being no more than 30 minutes from downtown Orlando.

 Learn more: Downtown Orlando

-If you seek culture, make a date with downtown’s state-of-the-art Dr. Phillips Center for the Performing Arts, which hosts Broadway productions, the Orlando Ballet, concerts, comedians and more.
-You can also enjoy live music at the Amway Center, Camping World Stadium, the Beacham Theatre and several intimate venues, as well as improv at SAK Comedy Lab.
+If you seek culture, make a date with City District’s state-of-the-art Dr. Phillips Center for the Performing Arts, which hosts Broadway productions, the Orlando Ballet, concerts, comedians and more.
+It’s also home to the acoustically remarkable Steinmetz Hall.
+Or, enjoy live music at The Beacham and several intimate venues, as well as improv at SAK Comedy Lab.

 Learn more: Downtown Orlando Virtual Tour